-If you live in accommodation not owned by yourself, or do not own the whole property i.e. leasehold, upon application you will need to provide written permission for an assistance dog to live in the property.
+If you live in accommodation not owned by yourself, or do not own the whole property (i.e. leasehold), upon application you will need to provide evidence from the owner of the property (or the Estate Management Company if your property is leasehold) that you are permitted to have an assistance dog in the property.

-You will not be able to leave the dog alone for longer than 4 hours.
+You will not be able to leave the dog alone for longer than four hours.

-You will be required to read and sign a Dog Custodianship Agreement (please refer to the Applicant Guide) and follow the guidelines given within it throughout your partnership, which includes receiving regular aftercare support in your home.
+You will be required to read and sign a Dog Custodianship Agreement (please refer to the General Guidelines section of the Applicant Guide) and follow the guidelines given within it throughout your partnership, which includes receiving regular aftercare support in your home.